Gabrieltgaldino/NRG_QT/docs/source/Tutorial.rst

 Defining Binding Site Area of EphA4
 -----------------------------------

-Open the NRGqt plugin from the PyMOL plugin menu and click on the button 'GetCleft' (see :doc:`GetCleft`).
+Open the NRGSuite-Qt plugin from the PyMOL plugin menu and click on the button 'GetCleft' (see :doc:`GetCleft`).
 Click 'Refresh', select '2wo2', and press 'Play'.

 .. image:: _static/images/Tutorial/get_cleft_2wo2.png
        :alt: An example image